 I really like this foundation; covers rosacea & dark circles perfectly; stays on all day & does not break me out; looks natural.
 Price really isn't an issue considering the cost of other Merle Norman foundations.

+This product has both advantages and disadvantages which can lean either way depending on your skin type and complexion.
+I went to the boutique in the local mall skeptically, because I hadn't heard much about the line.
+However, I decided to give it a try.
+The MA's inside were very helpful and sociable.
+They really made me feel comfortable.
+They had me sit down, and perfectly matched a foundation.
 The day after, I awoke as usual, and began to put my makeup on.
 I was amazed at the consistency and natural look on my skin!
 It was almost amazing!
 Then after going outside on my way to school/work... it looks completely natural!
 No lines, no streaks, just bare-looking flawless skin.
 And let me be the first to stree, lol, I do NOT have flawless skin.
 I am very acne prone, and have hyperpigmentation on my cheeks.
 With a little concealer, it looked awesome.
 However, it is a little expensive...
 But overall, it's awesome!

 Merle Norman is a pretty outdated makeup line in my opinion that is why I am not very excited about this foundation.
 It is a decent makeup but nothing to brag to Mom about....